Masterjoona/pawste/README.md

 # pawste

-This is my attempt at making a featureful, easy-to-use and configurable pastebin, **pawste**!
+This is my attempt at making pastebin, **pawste**!

 ### Public instance: [pawst.eu](https://pawst.eu)

 Or if you're savvy enough, you can host your own instance of pawste!

 ## Features

-lots
+-   single binary
+-   encryption (server side, soon on client too)
+-   configurable file uploads
+-   url shortening/redirection
+-   public, private, editable pastes
+-   readcounts and burn after n reads

 ## Hosting your own instance

 Copy `.env.example` to `.env` and fill in the necessary values.

 ### Docker